Funding Delivered under the Investing in Canada Plan

 Footnote xv

 As part of the federal $11B, 10-year commitment to invest in better home and community care and mental health and addiction initiatives, the $1B Home Care Infrastructure investment was delivered to provinces and territories through bilateral health agreements for home and community care and mental health and addictions.
 The federal government signed bilateral agreements with all provinces and territories, they are posted here: https://www.canada.ca/en/health-canada/corporate/transparency/health-agreements/shared-health-priorities.html.
 Jurisdictions report on the results of the investment through the Canadian Institute on Health Information (CIHI) based on a focused set of twelve common indicators agreed to by FPT Health Ministers in June 2018.
 Results of these indicators are made public by CIHI on their webpage for Shared Health Priorities https://www.cihi.ca/en/shared-health-priorities.
-All the bilateral agreements with Home Care Infrastructure funding closed by March 31, 2023.
+All the bilateral agreements with Home Care Infrastructure funding expired by March 31, 2023.

 referrer xvreferrer